HIPAA certification

 From start to certificate in four steps

-Pass the assessment and generate the certificate
+Download and verify the certificate

 What it means